zsparal/api-documentation/source/reference/reseller-api/account-edit.rst

 Parameters
 ----------
-Make sure to add the :doc:`obligatory parameters </reseller-api/secret-keys>` always.
+Make sure to add the :ref:`obligatory parameters <secret-keys>` always.
 Besides that, you can add parameters as described in :doc:`Create account </reference/reseller-api/account-create>`.
 Please note that you'll need to add one additional required parameter just for this endpoint: